LS2 throttle body

 The GM/Chevy 6.0 engine uses a “drive-by-wire” (DBW) setup, opposed to a “drive-by-cable” (DBC) setup, which we’ll get into later.
 The stock unit has a diameter of 90 mm, which is pretty big as far as stock sizes go.
 The engine has a unique throttle body as far as the LS series of engines goes.
 It is different from the LS1 tb because it has a four-bolt design instead of three-bolt, and it is different from all LS3+ series engines because it is DBW instead of DBC.

-Why upgrade to bigger GM/Chevy 6.0 throttle bodies?
+Why upgrade to a bigger GM/Chevy 6.0 throttle body?

 For most builds, the stock unit is more than adequate.
 It really only becomes necessary to upgrade to a larger one if you are making a lot of horsepower and the stocker is becoming a restriction.
 Typically, this happens when you are upgrading the intake manifold to something larger, or adding forced induction, like a supercharger.